sachinKhandelwall/cloudbeesGitAutomationAssignment/README.md

 - Created Maven based Java project
 - Used TestNG as a testing framework and Allure for reporting.
 - Git Repo will only be cloned if the provided repo is not cloned already in the provided directory.
-- Git Cloning operation will be skipped if directory already exists.
+- Git Cloning operation will be skipped if directory already exists

 ## How It Works